DeviprasadShetty9833/Djkistra_Algo/README.md

   ⏺️ At each step, it selects the nearest unvisited node from the source.

-  ⏺️ It records:
-  - The shortest distance to each node.
-  - The previous node for reconstructing the path.
+  ⏺️ It records the shortest distance to each node and the previous node for reconstructing the path.

  🟠 Key Points:
  - Works for both directed and undirected graphs.